-When it comes to concentration risk in the third party space, the question you must ask your organization is this: “have we concentrated a particular critical service to a single vendor, creating a single point of failure?”
+When it comes to concentration risk in the third-party space, the question you must ask your organization is this: “have we concentrated a particular critical service to a single vendor, creating a single point of failure?”

 For example, customer service is considered a critical service to a company, and customer service workers rely heavily on call centers.
 In order for their concentration risk to be reduced, multiple call centers are utilized to fulfill the service.
 This might be outsourced global call centers, centers in various locations and time zones, etc. If only one call center was used, then full business failure would occur if that center went down.

 The bottom line is: if you rely on one single vendor to provide a critical service and that vendor loses the ability to provide it, your operation is severely impacted.

 This concept also applies to your larger supply chain.
 You might be aware enough to diversify your cloud providers, placing no more than 50% of critical business processes in a single provider.
 But imagine that nine of your ten most critical partners all use the same cloud provider company and trust 100% of their services to that provider?
 If that one provider or software company gets breached, goes down, etc, suddenly you are exposed to the same degree that your partners are exposed.